Praqma/Marcom-machine/README.md

 Step 1: Download this repository (Download Zip)

-Step 2: In terminal, change your directory to where you downloaded this repository and enter the folder
+Step 2: Open Terminal in Mac OS, in terminal change your working directory to where you downloaded this repository and enter the folder

 example:

-        cd Downloads/shell-script-master
+        cd Downloads/Marcom-machine-master

 Step 3: Write the following to run the script including the double Quotation marks:

         ./installtools "your full name" "github-email@address.com" "github-username"

-Step 4: While the script is running it will prompt you for your computer password at times - please type password and press Enter.
+Step 4: While the script is running it will prompt you for your COMPUTER PASSWORD at times - please type password(You will not be able to see that you are typing the password) and press Enter.
 At the end it will prompt you for the Github password.